 Instead of waging battle for years against its IC-drivers as well as many state attorney generals, to whom FedEx has paid many millions of dollars in settlement of labor law and tax claims, Fed Ex Ground could have earlier sought to enhance its compliance with federal and state labor, benefits, tax, and other laws affecting ICs.
 The first step is restructuring the relationship with the ICs in a manner that still serves the corporate objectives.
 The second step is redrafting IC agreements in a state-of-the-art manner.
 The third step is re-implementing the relationship in a manner consistent with the IC structure and agreement – and not at cross-purposes.
 This is one of the fallacies noted by the Ninth Circuit when it relied not only on the inartfully drafted IC agreement but also policies and procedures that apply to all ICs and undermine the independent nature of the independent contractor relationship.

-Some businesses have chosen to use IC Diagnostics™ to enhance their level of IC compliance and determine whether a group of workers not being treated as employees would pass the applicable tests for IC status under governing state and federal law.
-That proprietary process also offers a number of practical, alternative solutions to enhance compliance with those laws.
+Some businesses have chosen to use a process such as IC Diagnostics™ to enhance their level of IC compliance and determine whether a group of workers not being treated as employees would pass the applicable tests for IC status under governing state and federal law.
+That process also offers a number of practical, alternative solutions to enhance compliance with those laws.

 Written by Richard Reibstein.